The Farmer and the Cowman

 But I'll be danged if I ain't just as good!"

 The song resolves a minor subplot, although the conflict between Jud and Curly (a farmer and a cowman) has yet to be resolved at that point.

+In other uses

+Jules David Prown used the farmer and cowman conceit as a title and classification device in his article "Can the Farmer and the Cowman Still be Friends?"